-The most important landmark for aspirating the knee is the lateral edge of the patella.
+The most important landmark for knee aspiration is the lateral edge of the patella.

 1. Start off by identifying the superior pole and lateral edge of the patella (Figure 1).